 About The Visiting Artist Program

 The Visiting Artist Program is a professional development opportunity for emerging and experienced visual artists.
-Visiting Artists take part in a summer residency program with the Torpedo Factory Artists, a juried membership organization with more than 250 active visual artists.
-Selected Visiting Artists are selected for studio space in one of the 82 publicly accessible working studios at the Torpedo Factory Art Center in Alexandria, VA, where they can display and sell original work while interacting with summer visitors.
+Visiting Artists take part in a summer residency program with the Torpedo Factory Artists, a juried membership organization with more than 275 active visual artists.
+Selected Visiting Artists are provided studio space in one of the 82 publicly accessible working studios at the Torpedo Factory Art Center in Alexandria, VA, where they can display and sell original work while interacting with summer visitors.
 The deadline for Summer 2018 was February 19, 2018.

 Applicants may apply for a summer residency of 1 – 4 months.
 Each visiting artists’ work is self-directed during this period, but the creative projects must be compatible with available working studio spaces and facilities.

 Visiting artists occupy studios temporarily vacated by resident artists and have use of half of the display space as well as a dedicated work area.
 Visiting artists pay half of the rent of the studio (ranging $180 – $480 per month).
 Expenses related to materials, equipment, transportation, housing, etc. are the responsibility of the visiting artists.